This is it: the ultimate showdown between two industry leading cap toe boots from two very different companies.

 Red Wing Boots Cons

-- Very tough break in
+- Very tough break in is the price of the thick leather.

-- $150 more expensive
+- $150 more expensive.

 Aesthetics

-Red Wing Iron Ranger
+Red Wing Iron Ranger’s Aesthetics

-- Thick, oil tanned leather
+- Thick, rugged leather

-- Bulbous toe cap
+- Bulbous toe cap and round toe box

 - Very casual